Savoir-faire Linux

-Started in 1999 in Québec, Savoir-faire Linux is specialized in open source software and digital electronics.
-Savoir-faire Linux is one of the largest open source companies in Canada.
+Savoir-faire Linux is a Canadian company that specializes in open-source software and digital electronics.
+Savoir-faire Linux is one of the largest open-source companies in Canada.
 Headquartered in Montreal, the company has Canadian offices in Quebec City, Ottawa, and Toronto, as well as two French offices in Paris and Lyon.

 History

 Savoir-faire was founded in 1999 by Cyrille Béraud and Jean-Christophe Derré.
 Today, the company has several offices in Canada (4) and France (2).